Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 });
 ```

 This however won't work, `other-key` could be fetched before `some-key` and hence `someValue` in `console.log()` could be undefined.
-To fix this we will need some coordination code:
+To fix this we will need to write some coordination code:

 ```js
 // Keep track of number of things to do